pimang62/dacon-multimodal-vqa/README.md

 ## 2. Data

 ## 3. Setup
-* In colab only
+* In Colab-PRO Users only
-* Set up GPU A100 only
+* Setting up GPU A100 only

 ### Clone LLaVA
 ```python